Waste Management (WM)

 Caterpillar’s mining and energy businesses also provide exposure to commodities, which tend to do well during times of high inflation.

-The company’s stock has ridden higher raw material and petroleum prices to a greater than 100% increase over the past five years.
+The company’s stock has ridden higher raw material and petroleum prices to an almost 15% increase this year.

 After announcing an 8% increase in June, Caterpillar’s quarterly dividend is currently at $1.11 per share and offers a yield of 2.2%.
 The company has increased its annual dividend 27 years straight.